 Aristotle’s father was Nicomachus, a doctor who lived near Macedon, in the north of Greece; his mother Phaestis was from Euboea.
+She probably worked from home.
 So, unlike Socrates and Plato, Aristotle was not originally from Athens.
-He was not from a rich family like Plato, though his father was not poor either.
+He was not from a rich family like Plato, though his family was not poor either.

 Aristotle’s father died when he was ten, and his mother probably soon afterwards.
 When Aristotle was seventeen, about 367 BC, he went to study at Plato’s Academy.
 Plato was already pretty old then.
 Aristotle did very well at the Academy.
 But he never got to be among its leaders.
 When Plato died, Aristotle was almost forty, but Plato chose his own nephew Speusippus instead of Aristotle to lead the Academy.
 Probably Aristotle was pretty upset about being left out.

 Soon afterwards, Aristotle left Athens and went to Macedon.
 In Macedon, he may have been the tutor of the young prince Alexander, who grew up to be Alexander the Great.
 When Alexander grew up and became king, Aristotle went back to Athens and opened his own school there, the Lyceum (lie-SAY-um), in competition with Plato’s Academy.
 Both schools were successful for hundreds of years.